-In order to maintain a compliance status with the United States Environmental Protection Agency's National Ambient Air Quality Standards and to prevent adverse health effects that result from fugitive emissions and smoke from wood burning and open burning, it is declared to be the policy of the City of Rapid City, South Dakota to achieve and maintain the PM10 and PM{2.5} National Ambient Air Quality Standards by controlling fugitive emissions, open burning and wood burning so as to protect the health and welfare of all the people who inhabit the City; to limit environmental damage to plant and animal life within the City; and to promote commercial and industrial development while limiting environmental degradation; and to educate the residents of the City about air quality issues.
+In order to maintain a compliance status with the United States Environmental Protection Agency's National Ambient Air Quality Standards and to prevent adverse health effects that result from fugitive emissions and smoke from wood burning and open burning, it is declared to be the policy of the City of Rapid City, South Dakota to achieve and maintain the PM10 and PM2.5 National Ambient Air Quality Standards by controlling fugitive emissions, open burning and wood burning so as to protect the health and welfare of all the people who inhabit the City; to limit environmental damage to plant and animal life within the City; and to promote commercial and industrial development while limiting environmental degradation; and to educate the residents of the City about air quality issues.
+As air travels without regard for political boundaries, maintaining compliance with federal air quality standards requires cooperation between the South Dakota Department of Environment and Natural Resources and the city and county to avoid costly consequences and protect public health in the area where nonattainment designation is most vulnerable.
 This policy is to be achieved and maintained through the development and implementation of programs of education, air pollution prevention, abatement and control.
 It is the purpose of this chapter to provide for a program of fugitive emissions control by applying reasonably available control technology and solid fuel smoke abatement.